Local Search Rankings: The Content Gap Analysis

 - Google My Business post frequency

-**The reality: 68% of local businesses fail at Pillar 1.** They have solid technical foundations and decent GMB profiles, but their content strategy is either non-existent or completely generic.
+**The reality: 68% of service businesses fail at Pillar 1.** They have solid technical foundations and decent GMB profiles, but their content strategy is either non-existent or completely generic.

 ## The 15-Minute Competitive Content Audit